The Doctor of Education (Ed.D.) is a post-master's program in education with four concentrations:

 - Learning Design and Innovation

 - The concentration in Learning Design & Innovation will teach candidates to become leaders in technology-enhanced learning environments.
 Graduates will work in schools, corporate settings, higher education, museums, libraries, and school media centers.
-Coursework includes design thinking, instructional design tolls, and instructional product evaluation, among others.
+Coursework includes design thinking, instructional design tools, and instructional product evaluation, among others.

 Graduates of the EdD program (all concentrations) will also be prepared for careers in academe and within the management of professional organizations that value the organizational skills acquired through the program.